 But there’s more to it than that, particularly in the context of global hiring.
 Too many companies expand without a game plan in place on background screening — and no matter where they are, candidate expectations include being able to apply and communicate via social media and mobile and not having their applications stuck in neutral over stalled paperwork.
 If you have problematic screening processes, there will no doubt be another employer that offers a far better experience.
 And we know that experience is a key driver not just of candidate experience, but of employee engagement once hired.

-So here are three essential elements to look for when tackling background screening for your global hiring.
+So here are 3 Cs of hiring to look for when tackling background screening for your global hiring strategy.

 From a managerial perspective, it’s imperative to have a way to handle the increasing complexity of global background checks.
 One effective strategy is to partner with a highly capable background screening firm.
 There are a number of advantages to doing this, but a key factor is that global expansion often creates not only administrative redundancy but a whole range of unintended gaps and inconsistencies, depending on the location.